openUC2/UC2-GIT/MDK/Readme.md

 The CAD templates can be found in the [CAD](./CAD)-folder.

+All the original design files as well as all the STL files can be found is [CAD/RAW](../CAD/RAW).

 ### Definitions

 The UC2 framework requires the introduction of several new concepts.
 These terms are defined in the table below and illustrated in a series of figures.